Blog / Research

 Use this to pick:

-- Early discovery + why/how → Expert interviews + desk research
+- Early discovery + why/how → Customer/expert interviews + desk research

 - Late validation + how many → Quantitative surveys